Shimoyamato Station: Lines

 The station is served by the Chikuhi Line and is located 1.6 km from the starting point of the line at Meinohama.
 Local and weekday rapid services on the Chikuhi Line stop at this station.

 Station layout

 The station consists of two side platforms serving two tracks.
-The station building is a modern concrete structure and houses a small waiting area, a shop and a staffed ticket window.
-Access to the opposite side platform is by means of a footbridge.
+The station building is a modern concrete structure and houses a small waiting area with a staffed ticket window.
+Access to the opposite side platform is by means of a raised footbridge, with a pair of elevators as alternative ways up and down the bridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a Midori no Madoguchi facility.